DoctorKhan/The-Social-Game-Book/src/10_part/03_true_vs_false_hierarchy.md

 **The Principle**: These weren't arbitrary power structures designed to keep people in their place.
 They were functional relationships based on the recognition that learning is a process, that wisdom accumulates over time, and that those who have traveled a path can guide others more effectively than those who are still finding their way.

+This distinction reveals something profound about human social organization: there are two fundamentally different approaches to structuring power relationships.
+One serves learning and growth; the other serves control and extraction.
+Understanding this difference is crucial for diagnosing what has gone wrong with our modern institutions.

 ### The Characteristics of True Hierarchy

 The difference between True and False Hierarchy is the difference between playing a game and being trapped in one.
 A True Hierarchy, like that of the temporary 'May King,' is one where everyone remembers they are playing.
 The 'king's' authority is a role, granted by the community for a specific purpose and duration.
 He never forgets he is a player.